torrocus/blog/_posts/2021-08-15-different-ways-to-processing-large-csv-file-in-ruby.md

 Memory: 15.98 MB
 ```

-Higher memory consumption translated into speed of loading.
+Higher memory consumption translated into the speed of loading.

 ### Load data into Hash